urda/website/_posts/2010-09-23-dynamic-types-in-csharp.md

 All of these basic concepts come together to form the concept of a C# dynamic type.
 The dynamic type in C# is a strange, new concept that has some interesting use cases.
 Those use cases usually apply to interacting with other languages or documents.

-Let&#8217;s say I build a simple class that describes a person object.
+Let's say I build a simple class that describes a person object.
 I will also go ahead and create a main class, build a person object with the dynamic type, and print one line to screen.

 <pre class="brush: csharp; title: ; notranslate" title="">using System;